telerik/ajax-docs/controls/gauge/client-side-progamming/overview.md

 # Client-side Progamming Overview

 This help article lists the **RadGauge**'s public client-side methods that let you access and modify the control's height, width, value, etc. and shows how to reference and use the **RadGauge** client-side object (**Examples 1-2**).

-**RadGauge** for ASP.NET AJAX is built on top of the **Kendo UI Data Visualization Radial Gauge Widgethttp://demos.telerik.com/kendo-ui/radial-gauge/index** and **Linear Gauge Widgethttp://demos.telerik.com/kendo-ui/linear-gauge/index**.
+**RadGauge** for ASP.NET AJAX is built on top of the **Kendo UI Data Visualization** [Radial Gauge Widget](http://demos.telerik.com/kendo-ui/radial-gauge/index) and [Linear Gauge Widget](http://demos.telerik.com/kendo-ui/linear-gauge/index).
 Thus, it exposes the client-side API and methods offered by the [Radial Gauge widget](http://docs.telerik.com/kendo-ui/api/dataviz/radialgauge) and [Linear Gauge widget](http://docs.telerik.com/kendo-ui/api/dataviz/lineargauge) and mainly provides a wrapper and API for working with the gauge on the server (programmatic creation, declaring in the markup).

 ## Public Methods

->caption Common API for RadLiearnGauge and RadRadialGauge
+>caption Table 1: Common API for RadLiearnGauge and RadRadialGauge

 |  **Name**  |  **Description**  |
 | ------ | ------ |